 Approximately 55% of the segment's revenues (approximately 22% of consolidated revenues) are accounted for over time as the product does not have an alternative use and we have an enforceable right to payment for costs incurred plus a reasonable margin or the inventory is owned by the customer.
 The related contracts are primarily cost-plus or fixed price contracts related to the design, development and manufacture of complex fluid control products, quiet valves, manifolds, shock and vibration dampening, thermal insulation and systems primarily for the commercial aerospace and military (U.S. Government) markets.
 The contracts may contain multiple products, which are capable of being distinct as the customer could benefit from each product on its own or together with other readily available resources.
 Each product is separately identifiable from the other products in the contract.
 Therefore, each product is distinct in context of the contract and will be accounted for as a separate performance obligation.
-Our contracts are frequently modified for changes in contract and are accounted for as part of that existing contract.
+Our contracts are frequently modified for changes in contract specifications and requirements.
+Most of our contract modifications are for products that are not distinct from the existing contract and are accounted for as part of that existing contract.